 Understanding the Risks and Complications

-As with any major surgery, revision knee replacement comes with potential risks.
+As with any major surgery, revision knee replacement surgery comes with potential risks.
 These may include:

 - Increased Risk of Infection: Revision surgery is often more complicated and carries a higher risk of infection.